daily-co/daily-python/docs/src/usage.rst

         }
     })

-Unless otherwise specified (i.e. for each participant) this will apply to all participants.
+Unless otherwise specified (i.e. for each participant), this will apply to all participants.

-A more complicated example would be to define two profiles `lower` and `higher`.
+A more complicated example would be to define two profiles: `lower` and `higher`.
 The `lower` profile can be used to receive the lowest video quality and the `higher` to receive the maximum video quality:

 .. code-block:: python